Cawfree/yesflo/README.md

 `javascript:_graph = window.open("data:text/json," + encodeURIComponent(JSON.stringify(document.getElementById('editor').fbpGraph)),"_blank"); _graph.focus();`

 The returned `String` may then be procesed by the yesFlo utilities.
 A simple `iterate` method has been supplied, which will allow you to provide application-specific handling of a FlowHub diagram.
 Please note that this implementation is simplistic, and cyclic data dependencies will throw these utilities into an infinite loop!

+This project is build using `gradle`.
+Just enter the root-directory and hit `./gradlew build`.